Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Robot kinematics supports different joint types, configured by B"axisTypes=...".

-There are 6 common types, supported are:
+There are 6 common types, currently supported are:
-* revolute, also called rotational and hinge joints.
+* R revolute, also called rotational and hinge joints.
 It changes position and orientation.
-* prismatic, also called linear, sliding.
+* P prismatic, also called linear, sliding.
 It changes only position.
-* for the passive rotational joint, where the position is defined by a parallelogram, the p parameter is added.
+* p for the passive rotational joint, where the position is defined by a parallelogram, the p parameter is added.

-The other types are helical, cylindrical, universal and spherical.
-A roll-pitch-yaw (RPY) construction of three rotational joints of a 6 axis industrial robot behaves like a spherical joint.
+* spherical, indirectly supported by 3 rotational joints: a roll-pitch-yaw (RPY) construction of three rotational joints of a 6 axis industrial robot behaves like a spherical joint.
 A spherical joint (and hence the RPY 3 axes) suffer from the gimbal lock singularity.

+The other types are helical, cylindrical and universal.